This is general information only and details can vary from study to study

 It is sometimes necessary to schedule training meetings during school hours.
 When this occurs a Casual Relief Teacher (CRT) payment to the assessor's home school is made available (where necessary) to release the teacher from their duties and to cover the teacher's absence.

-When a training meeting is scheduled on a day an assessor would normally be required at school, they must inform their principal and ensure they have approval to attend.
+When a training meeting is scheduled on a day an assessor would normally be required at school, the Principal must be informed and ensure that approval to attend has been granted.
 When training does not occur in school hours or where the assessor is not currently teaching at a school, a training payment is then made available to the individual.

 The VCAA will provide Principals with information about the appointment of staff from their schools, the dates of training meetings and the availability of CRT payments to secure the release of staff.

-Written examinations are assessed online using either ePEN or VOSS.
+Written examinations are assessed online using either online marking system or VOSS.
 Both systems are secure websites which allow assessors to mark online, rather than use pen and paper.

-Assessors work independently and mark one item at a time.
+Assessors access scripts online and mark independently one item at a time.

 An item can be either a single question or a number of questions grouped together.
 Assessors will normally mark 20-30 of the same item before moving to another item.